 Known limitations for using a PostgreSQL database as a source include:

-The pglogical extension doesn't support the replication of generated columns for PostgreSQL 12+.
+pglogicalextension doesn't support the replication of generated columns for PostgreSQL 12+.

 Changes to table structures (DDL) aren't replicated through standard DDL commands, but only with commands executed using the

 pglogicalextension used for replication.

 pglogical.replicate_ddl_commandthat allows DDL to be run on both the source database and replica at a consistent point.
 The user running this command on the source must already exist on the replica.

 In order to replicate data for new tables, you must use the

 pglogical.replication_set_add_tablecommand to add the new tables to existing replication sets.

 To learn more about DDL replication while the migration is in progress, see the section on migration fidelity.

 Database Migration Service doesn't migrate data from materialized views, just the view schema.
 To populate the views, run the following command:

-UNLOGGED and TEMPORARY tables aren't and can't be replicated.
+TEMPORARYtables aren't and can't be replicated.

 Large Object data type isn't supported.
 More details in the section on migration fidelity.

 Database Migration Service doesn't support migrating from read replicas that are in recovery mode.

-User-defined functions written in C can't be migrated, except for functions that are installed in the PostgreSQL database when you're installing extensions that are supported by Cloud SQL.
+- User-defined functions written in C can't be migrated, except for functions that are installed in the PostgreSQL database when you're installing extensions that are supported by Cloud SQL.

 If other extensions and procedural languages exist in the source database, or if their versions aren't supported, then when you test or start the migration job, it will fail.